Mrian07/Proyeksi/docs/installation-and-operations/changing-to-bim-edition/README.md

 ### Backup and upgrade

-First, backup your data and update your installation to the latest OpenProject version as described in [Upgrading](../operation/upgrading).
+First, backup your data and update your installation to the latest ProyeksiApp version as described in [Upgrading](../operation/upgrading).
 Make sure that you not only install the new package but also run `sudo openproject configure` as described before proceeding.

 ### Switching to BIM Edition

-Now that your OpenProject instance is up to date, you can _reconfigure_ it to be a BIM Edition.
+Now that your ProyeksiApp instance is up to date, you can _reconfigure_ it to be a BIM Edition.

 On the command line of your server run the following command.
 It will open a wizard that guides you through through the most important installation settings of your instance.